DataChangers/Practical-Introduction-To-Data-Analysis/Module 4 Our Data Analysis Methods/Lesson 1 Lab Data and Math.md

 # A Practical Introduction to Data Analysis for Absolute Beginners

-## Module 4 - Lab 1: Maths and Statistics
+## Module 4 - Lab 1: Data and Math

 ## Learning Objectives